 Proposed Pilot PPPP To jumpstart the technical work necessary to create the underlying AIpowered data-sharing platform necessary for CureFinder, and to demonstrate the feasibility and value of the transformational PPPPs in which CureFinder would be embedded, we recommend the immediate commencement of a pilot "Warp Speed" PPPP project, perhaps under the auspices of ARPA-H, to accelerate the development of treatments for pediatric neurodegenerative diseases.
 This pilot will serve a dual purpose: validating the core PPPP concept, especially the AI technology behind CureFinder, and assessing the scalability needed for inclusion of projects like this in a future sovereign wealth fund dedicated to drug development.
 By focusing on a targeted pilot, we can begin constructing a funding and investment framework that could lay the groundwork for the creation of a full-fledged US sovereign fund dedicated to drug discovery and perhaps biotech more broadly.
-This streamlined approach would allow for rapid implementation, potentially even inviting tech experts from organizations like the Department of Government

-Efficiency (if so requested by the Cabinet Secretary sponsoring the PPPP) to contribute to the development of the CureFinder platform.
+This streamlined approach would allow for rapid implementation, potentially even inviting tech experts from appropriate government organizations to contribute to the development of the CureFinder platform.
 This pilot can be initiated promptly, minimizing administrative hurdles, and allowing for immediate progress in validating data-driven drug discovery.